symbol/symbol-docs/source/guides/transaction/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 Copy the AggregateTransaction hash, and check how to :doc:`cosign the AggregateTransaction <signing-announced-aggregate-bonded-transactions>` in the following guide.

 **********************************************
-Is it possible without AggregateTransactions?
+Is it possible without aggregate transactions?
 **********************************************

 **It is not secure**, since: